 Project Certification.
 Project certification applies to condominium projects not planned developments.
 Certification of the development means the association meets guidelines established by the FHA which it believes will reduce the risk of default on home loans insured by the FHA in that development.
 Once the association has been certified, buyers of condominiums in the development can apply for FHA insured loans.
 It does not mean buyers automatically receive FHA insured loans, they must still qualify as buyers.

 Certification Requirements.
-Following are some of those requirements (readers should check the FHA website for complete and up-to-date information):
+Following are some of those requirements (readers should check the FHA website for complete and up-to-date information).
+Also, new Fannie Mae requirements related to condominium deferred maintenance and safety may impact requirements:

 - 2-4 units: 75% of units must be owner occupied.